808sAndBR/Data_Analyst_Nanodegree/Project3/Project/OpenStreetMap_Summary.md

 ### Ideas for improve the data set

 It would be awesome to get a lot of the bars and restaurants in Oxford tagged.
-I would also love to see at least what the primary purpose of each campus building is added to the data set.
-With it being a college campus, it seems like a really straight forward way to address these issues would be to get a professor interested in using this data set for a class and having an assignment where students submit additional data points.
+I would also love to see at least the primary purpose of each campus building added to the data set.
+With it being a college campus, it seems like a straight forward way to address these issues would be to get a professor interested in using this data set for a class.
+Then having an assignment where students submit additional data points.
 I am also curious if you could use the Yelp API to label restaurants and bars along with what type of cuisine they are (from a technical standpoint I think yes, from a ToS